aeternity/protocol/contracts/contracts.md

 ## [Ring: The first contract language](./ring.md)

-Ring is a functional Ocaml like languge which syntax most resembles that of Reason.
+Ring is a functional Ocaml like language which syntax most resembles that of Reason.

 ## [Contract state trees](./contract_state_tree.md)